Wednesday 16th April 2025,

 4. Square and Rectangular Cuts

-Geometric shapes like squares and rectangles are favored for their modern look.
-These shapes are often used in crafting statement jewelry or even decorative inlays for furniture and mosaics.
+Designers favor geometric shapes like squares and rectangles for their modern look.
+They often use these shapes in crafting statement jewelry or decorative inlays for furniture and mosaics.

 A lapidary saw is ideal for creating precise edges and clean corners in these designs.
 Materials like onyx, malachite, and quartz are perfect for this approach.